10maurycy10/10maurycy10.github.io/content/projects/testing_groundplanes/index.md

 |10 mV|33 mV|Two layer ground + shield trace|
 |10 mV|7 mV|Two layer ground + shield trace + via stitching|

-The results here are similar to the capacitance results, and don't contradict any of the conclusions made there.
+The results here are similar to the capacitance results, and don't contridict any of the conclusions made there.
 While it looks like inductive coupling is insignificant compared to capacitive coupling, it can effect traces with a very low driving impedance (like the *0 Ohm* short used for testing), and the current used here was just a miliamp, not the several amps common for driving MOSFET gates and the like.

 # Does any of this even matter?

-While 50 MHz seems quite high, this type of coupling can happen be with digital signals.
+While 50 MHz seems quite high, this type of coupling can easly happen with digital signals.
 Even of the frequency of a square wave is just a few kilohertz, it can have [harmonics up into the hundreds of megahertz depending on the rise time.](https://lcamtuf.substack.com/p/square-waves-or-non-elephant-biology)
 Digital lines themselves are fairly resistant to interference because of the low impedance output and large gap between logic levels.